 My university tutor was incredibly supportive by organising essay extensions and deferring my exams following the traumatic experience I endured, which was honestly life-saving.
-I am lucky enough to have a very supporting partner, friend group, and family, for which I’m eternally grateful.
+I am lucky enough to have a very supportive friend group and family, for which I’m eternally grateful.

 The Right Steps To Take After A Traumatic Experience

 Any traumatic experience can lead to emotional overload.
 That overload can then cause very intense feelings that are often confusing and frightening.
 Knowing how to cope with a traumatizing event or experience is one thing, but implementing those coping strategies into your life can be very challenging.

-Your initial response
+Your initial response to trauma

 For many people, the negative thoughts and emotions caused by a traumatic event can fade over time.
 Not everyone copes in the same way though, and it’s essential that you bear that in mind at all times.
 Your recovery from trauma may be a slow process.
 Remember the following:

 - There is no right way – While advice is always well-meant, remember that everyone copes in their own way.
 Don’t allow anyone to tell you how to think or feel.

 - Resume your routines – We all find comfort in familiarity.
 Returning as much as possible to your usual routine is highly recommended.
 Minimize the life disruption as much as you can.
 This is often easier said than done, but making sure I take myself out for a daily walk in nature has really helped me.

 - Ignoring your feelings – Bottling up your emotions is never healthy.
 Don’t be afraid to talk about how you’re feeling, and don’t feel guilt over negative emotions.
 It is impossible to be positive all the time, and it’s perfectly normal to feel upset or angry after a traumatic experience.
 I found it difficult to open up about what happened to me, but once I did, it was a huge relief to talk it through with a trusted loved one.

-Focus on security
+Focus on your security

 Experiencing a traumatic event can make it difficult to return to work, and that can make it very difficult to keep yourself financially secure.
 Remember that there are avenues to explore that can safeguard your bank balance.

-Tips and coping strategies
+Tips and coping strategies for trauma recovery

 The more that you develop your coping strategies, the easier your recovery from trauma will be.
 This checklist is a good stepping stone to working out just what you personally need in order to move on from your trauma.

-- Challenge yourself – One of the most useful coping strategies after a traumatic event is to take action.
+- Challenge yourself.
+One of the most useful coping strategies after a traumatic event is to take action.
 Taking positive steps that helps others is a common way to deal with feelings of hopelessness and fear.
 Consider volunteering at a local charity, donate blood, and connect with others.

 Get support wherever you can and remember that whatever the trauma, you can recover.
-Address your negative emotions, and your traumatic event does not have to be the defining moment of your life.
+Your traumatic experience does not have to be the defining moment of your life.

-All the best, Emily.
+All the best,